top of page

 Image showing concrete base of former water tower and large sign at the site of former Internment Camp B/70, Ripples New Brunswick (30km East of Fredericton, New Brunswick).

-We are only one of two internment camp museums in Canada - featuring a display of over 600 artifacts, and a scale model of the former New Brunswick Internment Camp.
+We are only one of two internment camp museums in Canada - featuring a collection of over 700 artifacts, including a scale model of the former internment camp (Camp B/70).

-Located in close proximity to the museum on NB Route 10, visit the original site of the internment camp to hike our 1km historical trail and see the base of the old water tower - one of the few remnants of the camp.
+Located in close proximity to the museum on NB Route 10, between Minto and Fredericton, a visit to the original camp offers a 1km historical trail.
+The superstructure base of the water tower and several foundation walls are still visible.

 bottom of page